arnkorty/sEditor/README.md

 Features
 -----------

-* Allows a custom built toolbar with no magic markup generators enabling the web site to use all the goodness of Bootstrap
+* Allows a custom built toolbar
 * Does not force any styling - it's all up to you
 * Uses standard browser features, no magic non-standard code, toolbar and keyboard configurable to execute any supported [browser command](https://developer.mozilla.org/en/docs/Rich-Text_Editing_in_Mozilla)
 * Does not create a separate frame, backup text areas etc - instead keeps it simple and runs everything inline in a DIV